The Mathematics of Tie Knots

 Consider any crossing along the straight strand, including the first crossing.
 Since our reduced tie sequence ends $C\ast$, we know the straight stand must eventually turn and cross the neck loop at crossing $\ast$.
 This creates another loop, which we call the {\em straight loop}, again bounding a region isotopic to a disk.
 To be clear, the straight loop consists of the straight stand starting at the crossing of the first tie move, then going past the point $b$, then up to the point $\ast$, then along the neck loop back to the first tie move.
 This is shown in Figure~\ref{fig:reduced-prime} right.
 Again, any circle transversely intersecting a crossing along the straight strand must meet the straight loop (part of the knot diagram) again.
 We have shown the tie diagram is reduced. \end{proof}

 By combining \thm{alternate} and \prop{reduced-diagram}, we have proved that: \begin{corollary} Any tie knot has a reduced, alternating knot diagram. \end{corollary} Kauffman, Murasugi and Thistlethwaite proved \cite{adams, liv, mura} that an alternating knot in a reduced alternating projection of $n$ crossings has crossing number $n$.
-This allows us to conclude that: \begin{corollary} Any tie knot has a minimal crossing diagram corresponding to the reduced tie sequence. \end{corollary}
+This allows us to conclude that:

+\begin{corollary} Any tie knot has a minimal crossing diagram corresponding to its reduced tie sequence. \end{corollary}

 Recall that a prime knot is a knot which is not composite.
 A composite knot $K\#J$ has a diagram where there is a topological circle which intersects the diagram in just two arcs.
 The circle separates the diagram into sub-knots $K$ and $J$, where one is on the inside of the circle and one is on the outside.